dotnet/csharplang/proposals/csharp-10.0/record-structs.md

 - confirm implementation of equality members.
 Alternative is that synthesized `bool Equals(R other)`, `bool Equals(object? other)` and operators all just delegate to `ValueType.Equals`. (answer: yes)
 - confirm that we want to allow field initializers when there is a primary constructor.
 Do we also want to allow parameterless struct constructors while we're at it (the Activator issue was apparently fixed)? (answer: yes, updated spec should be reviewed in LDM)
 - how much do we want to say about `Combine` method? (answer: as little as possible)
+- should we disallow a user-defined constructor with a copy constructor signature? (answer: no, there is no notion of copy constructor in the record structs spec)
+- confirm that we want to disallow members named "Clone". (answer: correct)
+- double-check that synthesized `Equals` logic is functionally equivalent to runtime implementation (e.g. float.NaN) (answer: confirmed in LDM)
+- could field- or property-targeting attributes be placed in the positional parameter list? (answer: yes, same as for record class)
+- `with` on generics? (answer: out of scope for C# 10)
+- should `GetHashCode` include a hash of the type itself, to get different values between `record struct S1;` and `record struct S2;`? (answer: no)